-- Signifies that the countermeasure should always be considered, but not mandated or required, based upon engineering judgment at a marked uncontrolled crossing location. - Signifies that crosswalk visibility enhancements should always occur in conjunction with other identified countermeasures.
+- # Signifies that the countermeasure is a candidate treatment at a marked uncontrolled crossing location. - Signifies that the countermeasure should always be considered, but not mandated or required, based upon engineering judgment at a marked uncontrolled crossing location. - Signifies that crosswalk visibility enhancements should always occur in conjunction with other identified countermeasures.